hifihedgehog/HIDMaestro/README.md

 ## Credits

-- **[DsHidMini](https://github.com/nefarius/DsHidMini)** by [Nefarius Software Solutions](https://nefarius.at/) — HIDMaestro builds heavily on the UMDF2 + xinputhid foundation that Nefarius pioneered with DsHidMini.
-They proved that a user-mode driver framework could replace kernel-mode drivers for game controller emulation on Windows, and their architecture — `mshidumdf` as the kernel-side HID proxy, `WUDFRd` as the reflector, xinputhid as the XInput bridge — is the bedrock that HIDMaestro's entire virtual controller stack is built on.
-Without DsHidMini's trailblazing work, this project would not exist.
+- **[DsHidMini](https://github.com/nefarius/DsHidMini)** by [Nefarius Software Solutions](https://nefarius.at/).
+HIDMaestro builds on the UMDF2 + xinputhid approach that Nefarius used in DsHidMini.
+DsHidMini demonstrated that a user-mode driver framework can replace kernel-mode drivers for game controller emulation on Windows.
+The same architecture (`mshidumdf` as the kernel-side HID proxy, `WUDFRd` as the reflector, xinputhid as the XInput bridge) is the foundation HIDMaestro's virtual controller stack is built on.
-- **[HIDAPI](https://github.com/libusb/hidapi)** — Bus type detection behavior that informed the BTHLEDEVICE spoofing technique.
+- **[HIDAPI](https://github.com/libusb/hidapi)**: bus type detection behavior informed the BTHLEDEVICE spoofing technique.
-- **[SDL3](https://github.com/libsdl-org/SDL)** — Multi-backend fallback behavior that informed the &IG_ enumerator trick.
-SDL3 is not a dependency — HIDMaestro is validated against it.
+- **[SDL3](https://github.com/libsdl-org/SDL)**: multi-backend fallback behavior informed the &IG_ enumerator trick.
+SDL3 is not a dependency; HIDMaestro is validated against it.

 ## Donations

 Knowing HIDMaestro is useful is reward enough.
 If you truly insist on donating, please donate to your charity of choice and bless humanity.
 If you can't think of one, consider [Humanitarian Services of The Church of Jesus Christ of Latter-day Saints](https://philanthropies.churchofjesuschrist.org/humanitarian-services).
-Also consider donating directly to the upstream projects listed above — they made all of this possible.
+Also consider donating directly to the upstream projects listed above; they made all of this possible.

 **My promise:** HIDMaestro will never become paid, freemium, or Patreon early-access paywalled.
 Free means free.